 Gardner's scientific research cites there are 8 kinds of 'intelligences' innate in all of us—linguistic, logical, visual, musical, kinesthetic, naturalistic, interpersonal, and intrapersonal.
-By knowing how they learn, children enjoy finding new ways to access and absorb information that matches the way their brain works, giving them a greater sense of purpose and achievement, and empowers them to unlock their true potential in life.
+Through understanding how they learn, young people enjoy accessing new information that matches the way their brain naturally works, giving them a greater sense of purpose and achievement, and empowering each student to unlock their true academic potential.

 Every one of us expresses and receives love through 1 of 5 communication styles: quality time, words of affirmation, gifts, acts of service and physical touch.
-By knowing each child's love language, parents, teachers and carers can begin to meet a child/teen's deepest emotional needs, and discover how to express unconditional feelings of respect and commitment that will resonate in the young person's soul as they grow into adulthood.
+By knowing each student's love language, we can begin to meet a child/teen's deepest emotional needs, and express unconditional feelings of respect and commitment that will resonate in the young person's soul as they grow into adulthood.

-Through a variety of breathing techniques, adapted yogic exercise, guided visualisation and mindfulness exercises either on an indivdual, partner or group basis, each Joyful Hearts class is designed to stimulate and nurture the 'whole' child or teen (body and mind using the breath), whilst instilling a greater sense of connection to self, others and the ever-changing, digitally-led world around them.
+Through a variety of breathing techniques, adapted yogic exercise, guided visualisation and mindfulness exercises either on an individual, partner or group basis, each Joyful Hearts class is designed to stimulate and nurture the 'whole' child or teen (connecting body-mind and soul using the breath), whilst instilling a greater sense of connection to self, others and the ever-changing world around them.

-Previous themes for KS1&2 have included: using our whole body to learn sequencing, geometric shaping - Maths; a study of the elements (air, fire, earth, water) - Science; exploring our senses or making healthy lifestyle choices in food, friendships - PSHE; Festivals around the world for RE; Yoga's efficacy on the Human Anatomy - Biology; Book or Film Week, bringing Literacy to life through movement etc, etc, etc. In addition I develop Yoga lessons to raise awareness of my chosen mental health charities: YoungMinds or Anna Freud.
+Previous themes for KS1&2 have included: using our whole body to learn sequencing, geometric shaping for Maths; a study of the elements (air, fire, earth, water) for Science; exploring our senses; making healthy nutritionalist choices; understanding relationhips - all as part of PSHE; Festivals around the world for RE; Yoga's efficacy on the Human Anatomy as part Biology; Book or Film Week, bringing Literacy to life through movement etc, etc, etc. In addition I develop Yoga lessons to raise awareness of my chosen mental health charities: YoungMinds or Anna Freud.

-For KS3&4 my classes focus on teaching Teens about the science of yoga, looking at all 8 areas of the Teen Compass for wellness, which covers more detailed analysis of the anatomy, physiology, socio-phychology and neuroscience all in teen-friendly language to empower them to feel good about who they are and appreciate how amazing their bodies and minds are from the inside out.
+For KS3&4 my classes tend to focus more on teaching Teens about the science and philosophy behind yoga, looking at all 8 areas of the Teen Compass for wellness, which covers more detailed analysis of the anatomy, physiology, socio-psychology and neuroscience - all presented in a teen-friendly language they will understand, so they feel great about who they are and appreciate how amazing their bodies and minds are from the inside out.

-All yoga mats, eye pillows, blankets and any props required for the classes are provided at no extra cost.
-All children require is comfy clothes, a water bottle and an open heart.
+All children require for a Joyful Hearts Yoga class is comfy clothes, a water bottle and an open heart.

 A typical class comprises of a: